savethecathode/CapstoneMovieLens/README.md

 # Trouble using GitHub from R Studio on Win10.
-The push buttom is not enabled after
+The "push"-buttom is not enabled after clicking "commit"-button...

 # Try using Git/GitHub via Git-Bash: